Director, Sustainability Initiative at MIT Sloan

 Jay holds an AB in psychology and a Master's in education from Harvard University, and a PhD in Organization Studies from the MIT Sloan School of Management.

-General Expertise: Cross-sectoral collaboration; Hybrid organizations; Overcoming organizational barriers to energy efficiency
+General Expertise: Cross-sectoral collaboration; Hybrid organizations

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.